 The state-of-the-art structure includes brand-new kitchen appliances, study desks and more than $8,000 of new living room furniture, all provided by generous alumni.
 The house can accommodate 42 members among 11 study rooms.
 Each spacious study room, which accommodates three or four Nabors, provides the most square-footage per person of any fraternity on campus, and the house also provides two common lounges, which hold couches, big-screen TVs and a pool table.
 The kitchen includes an industrial-sized fridge, freezer and dishwasher.

 Nabor House is committed to the academic success of all its residents.
 The results speak for themselves.
-The house has had a cumulative GPA above a 3.0 for 28 consecutive semesters as of the completion of the Fall 2013 semester and has housed 30 Bronze Tablet honorees in its history--almost twice the rate of the average housing option per person.
-Nabor House eases the academic transition of small-school men into the 24th-best University in the world by requiring quiet study hours until each member has reached at least a 2.5 GPA.
+The house has had a cumulative GPA above a 3.0 for 37 consecutive semesters as of the completion of the Spring 2017 semester and has housed 30 Bronze Tablet honorees in its history--almost twice the rate of the average housing option per person.
+Nabor House eases the academic transition of small-school men into the one of the best Universities in the world by requiring quiet study hours until each member has reached at least a 2.5 GPA.
 The study hours run from 7-10 p.m. from Sunday through Thursday nights and also include 8-Noon study hours each morning from Monday through Friday.
 The results have been so positive that many members choose to continue to observe study hours even after they are no longer required.
 Nabor House provides quiet study rooms during these hours.
 In addition, there is a quiet library on the first floor and a computer lab on the second floor.
 The computers on the second floor are equipped with Microsoft Office and everything each student needs to succeed at the University of Illinois level without having to purchase a computer if finances are an issue.